HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_ml_basics/transformer.rst

 Encoder-Decoder Structure
 ---------------------------

-Transformers are a type of neural network architecture that has become a cornerstone in Natural Language Processing (NLP) and beyond.
-They were introduced in the 2017 paper "Attention is All You Need" by Vaswani et al. Transformers are a milestone because of the **Attention Mechanism**, especially self-attention.

 The Transformer architecture is divided into two main parts:

 1. **Encoder:**
 The encoder processes the input data (like a sentence in a translation task) and encodes it into a context-rich representation.
 It consists of a stack of layers, each containing a self-attention mechanism and a feed-forward neural network.